XiaoleiXin/Booking-Xiaolei/README.md

 ### Built With

-React - The web framework used
+React - The web framework used \n
 Node.js - The server
 MySQL - SQL Database
 NPM - Dependency Management